 Dirty Areas or Zones are those that surround the 'CLEAN' areas with free movement of people, vehicles and machinery.
-Dirty areas have the potential to be contaminated with pathogens that are to be kept out of pig areas.
+Dirty areas have the potential to be contaminated with pathogens to be kept out of pig areas.

-Controlled Entry Point is a visually defined entry point(s) through which traffic (such as workers, visitors, equipment and vehicles) enters clean areas.
+Controlled Entry Point is a visually defined entry point through which all traffic (such as workers, visitors, equipment and vehicles) enters clean area.